KeyboardCrash/KeyboardCrash/README.md

 - :blue_book: Curious about system design!
 Love learning about modern website deployments and how they are scaled to serve millions

 ### Currently
-- 💳 Junior Software Developer with Helcim
+- 💳 Software Developer working on web apps and hardware
 - :robot: Looking to tinker with some hardware and C++
 - :iphone: Potentially jumping into mobile app development